-API App for RingCentral Office - this is by far the most common type of app created by developers as it gives developers generalized access to our wide selection of APIs available across our Office product-line (voice, SMS, meetings, team messaging, call logging, call control, etc.)
+REST API App - this is by far the most common type of app created by developers as it gives developers generalized access to our wide selection of APIs available across our MVP product-line (voice, SMS, meetings, team messaging, call logging, call control, etc.)

-Messaging Bot - this refers to a special kind of app known as a "bot" used within RingCentral's team messaging product called Glip.
+RingCentral Bot - this special kind of app known as a "bot" is used within RingCentral's team messaging product.

 Will you be promoting your app?

 To better support our developers wishing to promote their application to our customers, we ask if you intend to promote your app in our App Gallery.
 Your answer is for internal-use only.